youwenshao/staffroom/README.md

 - **Static Assets**: Served via Vercel's static file handling

 **Deployment Notes**:
-- The application uses in-memory storage, meaning data is not persistent between deployments or server restarts
+- The application uses Supabase Postgres for persistent data storage
-- File uploads are limited to 2MB maximum
+- File uploads are limited to 2MB maximum and stored in S3-compatible storage
-- All plans created are temporary and not saved to a database
+- Plans are saved to the database and accessible based on role-based permissions

 ### Security Considerations